PRIS-CV/GRPO-for-Llava/README.md

 ## What this project do

-There are no open-sourced GRPO algorithm based on the LLaVA architecture, so we filled this gap.
+🔥There are no open-sourced GRPO algorithm based on the LLaVA architecture, so we filled this gap.🔥

 ## Features